ubleipzig/marctools/README.md

 marcmap
 -------

-Dumps a list of id, offset, length tuples to stdout (TSV) or to a sqlite3 database:
+Dumps a list of *id, offset, length* tuples to stdout (TSV) or to a sqlite3 database:

+By default write to stdout:

     $ marcmap fixtures/journals.mrc
     testsample1 0   1571